-Flexibility may not be as glamorous as lifting big loads or getting a really good cardio session done, but working on your joints’ flexibility and range of movement is an important part of a balanced exercise regime.
+Flexibility may not be as glamorous as lifting big weights – either at home or at the gym – or getting a really good cardio session done, but working on your joints’ flexibility and range of movement is an important part of a balanced home workout regime.

-In this article, we’ll take you through the benefits of including flexibility training within your workout routine, tell you which fitness classes are good for working on your range of movement and give you some examples of great stretches for you to try yourself.
-All this will show how important it to include flexibility training in your regular workouts.
+We take you through the benefits of including flexibility training within your home workout routine and give you some examples of great stretches try yourself.
+All this will show how important it is to include flexibility training in your regular home workouts.

 Benefits of Flexibility Training

-This has a fantastic knock-on effect on the rest of your workout, helping you exercise better and help prevent injuries, you’ll get more benefit from any exercise you’re doing and so you’ll reach your fitness goals more quickly.
-You’ll also likely improve your posture and reduce any aches and pains you may suffer from too.
+This has a fantastic knock-on effect on the rest of your workout, helping you exercise better and help prevent injuries.
+Plus you’ll get more benefit from any exercise you’re doing and so you’ll reach your fitness goals more quickly.
+You’ll also likely improve your posture and reduce any aches and pains you may suffer from.

 Much-Improved Range of Motion

 By improving your flexibility, your joints have a far greater range of motion.
-This will help you do more exercises and do them properly, meaning you’ll get more and more out of each exercise you do.
+This will help you do more exercises and do them properly.
+This means you’ll get more out of each exercise you do.
 For example, by improving the range of motion in your hips and your knees will allow you to sink deeper into a squat, thereby gaining more from each squat you do.

 It’ll help you Avoid Imbalances in your Body